Latest planning projects

 Oxford Local Plan 2036

 The Oxford City Council have now gone out to consultation on the proposed submission draft for the Oxford Local Plan 2036 - this will be the blueprint for future development in Oxford.
 The consultation includes all of the evidence bases, such as the High Buildings Study which is the basis for a shift in policy regarding the 18.2m height limit that protects Oxford's historic skyline.
 OPT are working closely with Historic England to determine whether such a policy will have a detrimental effect.
+Responses were due at the end of December and OPT are after studying the Plan carefully OPT submitted a response (click here to see our response).

 Please click on the following link to take you thorough to the City Council's Local Plan consultation page: https://www.oxford.gov.uk/info/20067/planning_policy/743/the_local_plan